English Name: Tunisian Foundation Row

 Inspect your work so you can see all the stitches, both front and back vertical bars as well as the closing chain along the top.

-Now, you’re ready to begin one of the stitches in the Stitch Library.
+If you’re ready to dive in without the step-by-step, check out the stitches in the Stitch Library.

 More Video Support